Nathan Lee Graham

 Nathan Lee Graham (born September 9, 1968) is an American actor and singer.
-He has been the originator of over 17 roles on stage and screen.
-Currently he is "Hermes" in the North American tour of the hit musical Hadestown.
-He is most known for the films Zoolander, Zoolander 2, Sweet Home Alabama, and Hitch.
+He is known for film roles such as Zoolander and Theater Camp and stage roles such as The Wild Party and Priscilla, Queen of the Desert.

+Life and career

+Graham is a graduate of Webster University in St. Louis, Missouri.

-On the small screen, he has been seen in The Comeback, Scrubs, Absolutely Fabulous, Law & Order: Special Victims Unit, Broad City and as Bernard in the Fox comedy LA to Vegas.
-He also appeared as Francois on the CW Riverdale spin-off Katy Keene, and currently as Draque Noir on the Hulu series Woke.
-Graham will next be seen as Clive DeWitt in the feature film Theater Camp.
+Graham is best known for his roles in the films Zoolander, Zoolander 2, Sweet Home Alabama, Hitch, and Theater Camp.
+On television, he has appeared in The Comeback, Scrubs, Absolutely Fabulous, Law & Order: Special Victims Unit, Broad City, and as Bernard in the Fox comedy LA to Vegas.
+He also appeared as François on the CW Riverdale spin-off Katy Keene and as Draque Noir on the Hulu series Woke.